Albertsons: A leaner company

 A typical Albertsons-Savon store in Dallas, Texas, in October 2005 (Store #4297).
 This store was later sold as part of FTC-ordered divestment, and later became Minyard Sun Fresh Market, but has since closed.

-The Florida division, which was always discontiguous with Albertsons' main market, suffered a blow in June 2008 when Albertsons LLC entered into an agreement with Lakeland, Florida-based Publix stores to sell 49 Florida Albertsons locations to the chain.
+In June 2008, Albertsons LLC entered into an agreement with Lakeland, Florida-based Publix stores to sell 49 Florida Albertsons locations to the chain.
 This included 15 stores in Northern and Northwest Florida, 30 locations in Central Florida, and four locations in South Florida.
 The sale was completed in September.
 In April 2012, the company closed most of its stores in Florida.
 The Plant City distribution center was sold to Gordon Food Service though the Florida Division continued to be located there.
 By April 2012, only four stores remained in the entire state of Florida.

 The Rocky Mountain division slowly shed stores.
 By April 2007, there were only 32 stores left in the state of Colorado.
 In December 2007, SuperValu acquired the eight remaining Wyoming locations from Albertson's LLC not already owned by the company.
 These stores continued to operate under the Albertsons banner.
 2008 also brought the sale of Albertsons' lone South Dakota and Nebraska stores to Nash Finch.
 In August 2009, the distribution center and division office closed and the 26 remaining stores moved to the Southwest division.

 Only the Southwest division was spared the major cuts suffered by the other divisions.
 On June 12, 2007, Albertsons LLC agreed to acquire all Raley's locations in New Mexico.
 The acquisition includes one closed and eight operating stores in Albuquerque and one store in Taos, thus doubling Albertsons store base in the Albuquerque metro.

 In June 2007, Albertson's LLC decided to discontinue its Preferred Savings Card Program, choosing instead to offer discounted items to all of its customers.
 In September 2007, all Albertsons stores in the Dallas/Fort Worth, Texas, and Florida markets began collecting their Albertsons Preferred Savings Cards.